pixel-point/pixelpoint-website/content/case-studies/terzo/index.md

 websiteUrl: https://terzo.ai/

 quote:
   text: Alex, Kate, and team at Pixel Point consistently went above and beyond redesigning our new website.
 Their design work is truly amazing.
-They did such an excellent job of casting our vision into our new website. and helped us find the brand we were seeking.
+They did such an excellent job of casting our vision into our new website and helped us find the brand we were seeking.
 I also appreciated how gritty they were to meet deadlines and get things done.
 We are looking forward to continuing to build out our website even more with them!
   authorName: Justin Hiatt
   authorPosition: Chief Growth Officer
   authorPhoto: author-photo.jpg